 About the Meniere's Society Research Programme

-Did you know: We've invested nearly £1million into vestibular research!
+Did you know: We've invested over £1million into vestibular research!

 Current and recently supported projects

 Here are a few of the projects we've recently funded:

 TRP channels as sensors of inner ear fluid pressure: implications for Meniere’s

 Dr D Jagger, UCL Ear Institute, University College London